Supported Independent LivingContinuity of Care in the Community

 What is 'independent living with extra care?'

-Our new facilities at Nonsuch Abbeyfield (opening late 2019) will offer much greater support for different degrees of independence.
+Our new facilities at Nonsuch Abbeyfield (opening early 2020) will offer much greater support for different degrees of independence.
 We understand that people want to stay in their ‘own home’ for as long as possible and Nonsuch will offer a wider range of services so that people can stay independent for longer.
 There is a mix of leasehold and rented apartments which are arranged around a community hub.
 You can see much more about the services on the Nonsuch Abbeyfield website.

 Starting The Conversation About Supported Living